nicky-nym/nicky-nym.github.io/pages/kinematic.md

 Take the **San Francisco Bay Area** as an example.
 The Bay Area is a conurbation that encompasses major cities like San Francisco and San Jose, as well as lots of smaller cities, like Oakland, Berkeley, and Mountain View.
 The entire population is about 8 billion people, depending where you draw the boundaries.

-If you estimate floorspace at about 6,500 square feet per person, that means there's about 52 trillion square feet of floorspace in the Bay Area.
-Your **KR<sub>30</sub>** would be **52 trillion square feet**, if you could magically get from any point in the area to any other point in under 30 minutes.
+If you estimate floorspace at about 600 square feet per person, that means there's about 5 trillion square feet of floorspace in the Bay Area.
+Your **KR<sub>30</sub>** would be **5 trillion square feet**, if you could magically get from any point in the area to any other point in under 30 minutes.
 But you can't.

 As a rough estimate, let's say that from any room in a random building in the Bay Area, within 30 minutes you can reach about one quarter of the other buildings in the Bay Area.
-That means your actual **KR<sub>30</sub>** would be about **13 trillion square feet**.
+That means your actual **KR<sub>30</sub>** would be about **1.25 trillion square feet**.

-If we could just improve your travel times, we could quadruple your **KR<sub>30</sub>** range.
-If kinematic range is in fact what drives the [15% superlinear scaling](#superlinear) effect, then doubling the **KR<sub>30</sub>** for the Bay Area would yield a 15% windfall in average hourly wages, patents per capita, GDP, etc. Doubling **KR<sub>30</sub>** gets you a 15% windfall, and quadrupling gets you a 30% windfall (actually more like 32%, because 1.15^2 is 1.3225).
+If we could just improve your travel times, we could quadruple your KR<sub>30</sub> range.
+If kinematic range is in fact what drives the [15% superlinear scaling](#superlinear) effect, then doubling the KR<sub>30</sub> for the Bay Area would yield a 15% windfall in average hourly wages, patents per capita, GDP, etc. Doubling KR<sub>30</sub> gets you a 15% windfall, and quadrupling gets you **a 30% windfall** (actually more like 32%, because 1.15^2 is 1.3225).

-The San Francisco Bay Area GDP was about $535 billion in 2019.[^facc]  A 30% increase would be an additional $160 billion of GDP annually.
+The San Francisco Bay Area GDP was about $535 billion in 2019.[^facc]  A 30% increase would be an **additional $160 billion annual GDP**.

+Is it conceivable that the Bay Area could be re-engineered to quadruple travel ranges?
+Maybe.
+It would require a lot of changes: maybe a hyperloop, or a lot of Boring Company tunnels.
+It would be expensive, and it would take decades.

 ---